World Health Organization says COVID-19 outbreak a pandemic | CBC News

 The coronavirus outbreak that has infected thousands of people in more than 100 countries is a pandemic, the World Health Organization said Wednesday.

+WHO Director-General Tedros Adhanom Ghebreyesus made the announcement as the number of people infected with the novel coronavirus rose to more than 118,000 in 114 countries, with 4,291 deaths.

-"Pandemic is not a word to use lightly or carelessly," Tedros Adhanom Ghebreyesus, director-general of the WHO.
+"Pandemic is not a word to use lightly or carelessly," Tedros said.
 "It is a word that, if misused, can cause unreasonable fear, or unjustified acceptance that the fight is over, leading to unnecessary suffering and death."

-The message of finding, testing, treating and isolating cases remains part of WHO's message.

-"This is not just a public-health crisis," he said, reiterating his message for countries to prepare and move forward with a broad, co-ordinated response.

 - CBC EXPLAINS: What we know (and don't know) about the coronavirus outbreak